 I can only imagine how incredible Heavy Rain must have been when it was first released eight years ago.
 While it seemed a tad dated, (to be expected from a game that’s close to a decade old) the engaging journey experienced through well-written characters really made it feel, as you said, “cinematic.”
 The story was intriguing, intense, and kept me guessing until near the very end.
-The journey to save Shaun and stop the Origami Killer is one of the best neo-noir thrillers I’ve experienced since Se7en, and that’s extremely high praise coming from me.
+The journey to save Shaun and stop the Origami Killer is an engrossing neo-noir thriller reminiscent of Se7en, one of my all-time favorite films.

 Jon: The writing of this game was so remarkable, it also reminded me of any of the classic detective thrillers I’ve seen.
 But the thing that separates this game from so many of them is the emotional beats throughout it.
 Every detail of this game was designed to enhance the emotions flowing through the player at any given moment.
 Whether it was the soundtrack, environments, or gameplay, your nerves or tear ducts were always on edge.
 And that opening sequence.
 So many of us reference games like The Last of Us for having these intense emotional prologues.
 Heavy Rain was probably the first modern game I played to do that.
 I’ll never hear the name “Jason” the same way again.